GuangxiangZhu/GEM/README.md

     begin_para and end_para: Select parameters in the range of [beginpara, endpara].
 Default is [5E8, 5E16].

     real_volume: Real volume of the chromatin.
-If you do not have the priori information of the real volume, you can set real_volume -1 to use the estimated value provided by GEM.
+If you do not have the priori information of the real volume, you can set real_volume -1 or -2 to use the estimated value provided by GEM (-1 for human cell, -2 for yeast cell).

     HiC_file: File name of Hi-C map.

     loci_file: File name of genomic loci.